mbaumer/us_hep_funding/docs/_states/GA.md

 <a name="GA-11"></a>
 [Back to top](#top)
 ## GA-11 -- Rep. Barry Loudermilk (R)
+### Committees
+Barry Loudermilk is the #14 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016